-These hours of work provisions can be subsequently changed to the main provisions of this agreement by agreement between individual employees and the Employer or by application of change processes in this contract.
+These hours of work provisions can be subsequently changed to the main provisions of this agreement by agreement between individual employees and the Employer, by agreement between the parties, or by application of change processes in this Collective Agreement.

-This agreement will replace other all other terms and conditions, except retiring gratuities and sick leave which shall remain as per the prevailing collective employment for each employer at the time they become a party to this collective agreement unless all parties agree to a written variation at the time.
+This agreement will replace all other terms and conditions, except retiring gratuities and sick leave which shall remain as per the prevailing collective employment for each employer at the time they become a party to this collective agreement unless all parties agree to a written variation at the time.